Anna McClellan

 Anna McClellan is an American musician based in Omaha, Nebraska.

 History

 McClellan released her first full-length album in October 2015, titled Fire Flames, on Portland based label Majestic Litter.
 In February 2018, McClellan released her second full-length record titled Yes and No, after having signed to the record label Father/Daughter Records.
 In September 2020, McClellan announced plans to release her third full-length album.
 The album, titled I Saw First Light, was released on November 20, 2020.
+She released the album Electric Bouquet in 2024.